-The OPA2690 provides an exceptional combination of high output power capability in a wideband, unity-gain stable voltage-feedback op amp using a new high slew rate input stage.
+The OPA690 provides an exceptional combination of high output power capability with a wideband, unity-gain stable voltage-feedback op amp using a new high slew rate input stage.
 Typical differential input stages used for voltage feedback op amps are designed to steer a fixed-bias current to the compensation capacitor, setting a limit to the achievable slew rate.
-The OPA2690 uses a new input stage that places the transconductance element between two input buffers, using their output currents as the forward signal.
+The OPA690 uses a new input stage which places the transconductance element between two input buffers, using their output currents as the forward signal.
 As the error voltage increases across the two inputs, an increasing current is delivered to the compensation capacitor.
-This provides very high slew rate (1800V/μs) while consuming relatively low quiescent (5.5mA/ch).
-This exceptional, full-power performance comes at the price of a slightly higher input noise voltage than alternative architectures.
-The 5.5nV/√Hz input voltage noise for the OPA2690 is exceptionally low for this type of input stage.
+This provides very high slew rate (1800V/μs) while consuming relatively low quiescent current (5.5mA).
+This exceptional full-power performance comes at the price of a slightly higher input noise voltage than alternative architectures.
+The 5.5nV/VHz input voltage noise for the OPA690 is exceptionally low for this type of input stage.

 Figure 36 shows the dc-coupled, gain of +2, dual power supply circuit configuration used as the basis of the ±5V Electrical Characteristics and Typical Characteristics.
-This is for one channel; the other channel is connected similarly.
 For test purposes, the input impedance is set to 50Ω with a resistor to ground and the output impedance is set to 50Ω with a series output resistor.
-Voltage swings reported in the Electrical Characteristics are taken directly at the input and output pins, while output powers (dBm) are at the matched 50Ω load.
-For the circuit of Figure 36, the total effective load will be 100Ω || 804Ω .
-The disable control line (SO-14 package only) is typically left open for normal amplifier operation.
+Voltage swings reported in the specifications are taken directly at the input and output pins, while output powers (dBm) are at the matched 50 Ω load.
+For the circuit of Figure 36, the total effective load will be $100\Omega \parallel 804\Omega$.
+The disable control line is typically left open to ensure normal amplifier operation.
 Two optional components are included in Figure 36.
-An additional resistor (175 Ω) is included in series with the noninverting input.
+An additional resistor (175Ω) is included in series with the noninverting input.
 Combined with the 25Ω dc source resistance looking back towards the signal generator, this gives an input bias current cancelling resistance that matches the 200Ω source resistance seen at the inverting input (see the DC Accuracy and Offset Control section).
-In addition to the usual power-supply decoupling capacitors to ground, a 0.1 uF capacitor is included between the two power-supply pins.
-In practical printed circuit board (PCB) layouts, this optional-added capacitor will typically improve the 2nd-harmonic distortion performance by 3dB to 6dB.
+In addition to the usual power-supply decoupling capacitors to ground, a 0.1μF capacitor is included between the two power-supply pins.
+In practical (PCB) circuit board layouts, printed this optional-added capacitor will typically improve the 2nd-harmonic distortion performance by 3dB to 6dB.

-Figure 37 shows the ac-coupled, gain of +2, single-supply circuit configuration used as the basis of the +5V Electrical Characteristics and Typical Characteristics.
-Though not a rail-to-rail design, the OPA2690 requires minimal input and output voltage headroom compared to other very wideband voltage-feedback op amps.
-It will deliver a 3V{PP} output swing on a single +5V supply with > 150MHz bandwidth.
-The key requirement of broadband single-supply operation is to maintain input and output signal swings within the usable voltage ranges at both the input and the output.
-The circuit of Figure 37 establishes an input midpoint bias using a simple resistive divider from the +5V supply (two 698Ω resistors).
-Separate bias networks would be required at each input.
+Figure 37 shows the ac-coupled, gain of +2, single-supply circuit configuration which is the basis of the +5V Electrical Characteristics and Typical Characteristics.
+Though not a rail-to-rail design, the OPA690 requires minimal input and output voltage headroom compared to other very wideband voltage-feedback op amps.
+It will deliver a $3V{PP}$ output swing on a single +5V supply with > 150MHz bandwidth.
+The key requirement of broadband single-supply operation is to maintain input and output signal swings within the useable voltage ranges at both the input and the output.
+The circuit of Figure 37 establishes an input midpoint bias using a simple resistive divider from the +5V supply (two 698 Ω resistors).
 The input signal is then ac-coupled into the midpoint voltage bias.
 The input voltage can swing to within 1.5V of either supply pin, giving a 2V{PP} input signal range centered between the supply pins.
-The input impedance matching resistor (59 Ω) used for testing is adjusted to give a 50Ω input load when the parallel combination of the biasing divider network is included.
+The input impedance matching resistor (59 Ω) used for testing is adjusted to give a 50 Ω input load when the parallel combination of the biasing divider network is included.